 2014 Forecast: Summer Hypoxic Zone Size, Northern Gulf of Mexico

-The National Oceanic and Atmospheric Administration (NOAA) and the Louisiana Universities Marine Consortium (LUMCON) released their forecast for the summer Hypoxic Zone Size in the Northern Gulf of Mexico on June 24, 2014.
+NOAA and LUMCON released their forecast for the summer Hypoxic Zone Size in the Northern Gulf of Mexico on June 24, 2014.
 You can find the full forecast document on the LUMCON Shelfwide Cruise 2014 website and a press release from NOAA here.

 Scientists are expecting an average, but still large, hypoxic or "dead zone" in the Gulf of Mexico this year.
 NOAA-supported modeling is forecasting this year's Gulf of Mexico hypoxic zone to cover an area ranging from about 4,633 to 5,708 square miles (12,000 to 14,785 square kilometers) or about the size of the state of Connecticut.
 The Annual Shelfwide Cruise will take place July 26 - August 3, 2014.